The BEST, most flavorful, and easiest Chicken Tortilla Soup recipe made possible with an Instant Pot or pressure cooker.

 - tortilla chips

-- Slice white onion; remove access fat from chicken thighs
+- Slice white onion; remove access fat from chicken thighs.
+Sprinkle chicken thighs with salt and black pepper on both sides generously.

 - Set Instant Pot to "Saute" setting.
 Add vegetable oil and briefly sear chicken on one side, the turn and briefly sear on the other side.
 No need to completely cook chicken.
 Do not overlap chicken – cook in two batches if needed.